rust-lang-cn/book-cn/english/src/ch04-03-slices.md

 ## The Slice Type

-Another data type that does not have ownership is the *slice*.
-Slices let you reference a contiguous sequence of elements in a collection rather than the whole collection.
+*Slices* let you reference a contiguous sequence of elements in a collection rather than the whole collection.
+A slice is a kind of reference, so it does not have ownership.

 Here’s a small programming problem: write a function that takes a string and returns the first word it finds in that string.
 If the function doesn’t find a space in the string, the whole string must be one word, so the entire string should be returned.

-Let’s think about the signature of this function:
+Let’s work through how we’d write the signature of this function without using slices, to understand the problem that slices will solve:

 ```rust,ignore
 fn first_word(s: &String) -> ?
 ```

-This function, `first_word`, has a `&String` as a parameter.
+The `first_word` function has a `&String` as a parameter.
 We don’t want ownership, so this is fine.
 But what should we return?
 We don’t really have a way to talk about *part* of a string.
-However, we could return the index of the end of the word.
+However, we could return the index of the end of the word, indicated by a space.
 Let’s try that, as shown in Listing 4-7.

 <span class="filename">Filename: src/main.rs</span>